johnridesabike/bikewalklife/posts/2021/08/first-study-of-bicycling-s-economic-impact-in-georgia-reports-a-496-million-value.md

   alt: ''
   caption: ''
 external_link: https://econ.gatech.edu/news/item/649834/first-ever-study-bicycling-georgia-shows-million-economic-impact
+excerpt: >
+  Georgia Tech partnered with Georgia Department of Transportation to create the state's first-ever report of bicycling's economic impact.
+It shows that bicycles create close to $500 million in value.

 ---
 Georgia Tech partnered with Georgia Department of Transportation to create the state's first-ever report of bicycling's economic impact.
 It shows that bicycles create close to $500 million in value.